duducheng/Learning-Notes/README.md

 One paper on 3D pose estimation was accepted by CVPR'20.

-Besides, we are (very) likely to host a MICCAI challenge this year.
+Besides, we are informed to be (very) likely to host a MICCAI challenge this year.

 ### Reading
   * [x] Rectified Cross-Entropy and Upper Transition Loss for Weakly Supervised Whole Slide Image Classifier ([MICCAI'19](https://link.springer.com/chapter/10.1007/978-3-030-32239-7_39))